The Division of Student Affairs is committed to sustainability in order to meet present needs without compromising the ability to meet future needs.

 •Don’t put toner or ink cartridges in the trash.
 Recycle used toner and ink cartridges from fax machines, printers and copiers through General Stores (x5-5854).
 General Stores will pick up these items from your office.

-•Don’t waste paper.
+•Reduce paper use.
 Make two sided copies on printers and copiers.
-Set defaults for two sided printing on printers and copiers if possible.
+Set defaults for two sided printing on printers and copiers.
 Print the exact number of copies; refrain from printing a few extra

 •Don’t assume everyone knows what can or cannot be recycled.
 Post expectations regarding waste reduction near copiers and printers.

-• Post agendas on white boards rather than providing everyone with a printed copy.
+• Post agendas electronically on smart boards rather than providing printed copies.

 • For short agendas, print two copies on a page and distribute half sheet agendas.